 - To change the settings for a wireless connection, right-click Wireless Network Connection, and click Properties.

-Click Advanced and select the DNS tab.
-If there are any DNS server IP addresses listed there, write them down for future reference, and remove them from this window.
+- Click Advanced and select the General tab.
+Under Obtain DNS servers automatically, If there are any DNS server IP addresses listed there, write them down for future reference, and replace them as follows.
 Click OK.

 For Google Public DNS, select Use the following DNS server addresses.
 If there are any IP addresses listed in the Preferred DNS server or Alternate DNS server, write them down for future reference.